boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ### Data Transformation

-1. After connecting the data source, the data design view page will be opened.
-On this page, the list of schemas and tables from the Elastic Search server will be shown in a `treeview` section.
+1. After connecting to the data source, the data design view page will open.
+On this page, a list of schemas and tables from the Elastic Search server will be displayed in a `treeview` section.

 ![Tree view](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Treeview.png#max-width=100%)